apassant/instaindex/README.md

 InstaIndex is a simple pipeline combining Clarifai's image regognition / deep learning API and Algolia's search-as-a-service API to let you visually index your Instagram pictures, and find them in real-time!

+## Pre-requisite

+- Create an Clarifai application at http://www.clarifai.com/api
+- Create an Instagram application at https://instagram.com/developer and generate an auth token
+- Create an Algolia application and index at http://www.clarifai.com/api

 ## Tag and index data

 The script to tag and index your Instagram pictures are located in ./scripts.